 Another pause, shorter this time.
-The man thinks better of it.
+The man must think better of it.
 “Yes Sir.”

 “Go get in Red 4’s truck and send Conway up here to mine.
 I don’t want you anywhere near me.”

 The staff sergeant rounds and storms off, ripping open the passenger door.
 Conway looks confused as he trots up.
 Evan gives him a slap on the back as he climbs into the Red 1 humvee, and then climbs in himself.
 It’s still too early to head back, so they patrol around Triangle Town some more.
-The Lieutenant spots some elders and decides it would be a good way to kill the last twenty minutes, so he orders a short halt again and the platoon dismounts.
+The Lieutenant spots some elders and decides it will be a good way to kill the last twenty minutes.
+He orders a short halt again and the platoon dismounts.
 Sergeant Avers comes over and stands behind him while he finishes up with the men, which is strange because he usually maintains control over the platoon while these meetings are going on.
-Bowing his head slightly and crossing his hand over his heart, he thanks the elders for their time and turns around, putting his glasses back on.
-He never kept them on when speaking with the locals, it could be taken as disrespect.
+Bowing his head slightly and crossing his hand over his heart, Evan thanks the elders for their time and turns around, putting his glasses back on.
+He never keeps them on when speaking with the locals.
+It can be taken as a sign of disrespect.

 “What the hell did you say to him LT?”